Ventimiglia family: History

-The county depended on the March of Turin, and when this dissolved in 1091, the Ventimiglia - who took their surname from the county of which they were owners - acquired control of the territories of the Maro and Prelà valleys, thus becoming among the major feudatories of the far western Liguria.
+The county depended on the March of Turin, and when this dissolved in 1091, the Ventimiglia – who took their surname from the county of which they were owners – acquired control of the territories of the Maro and Prelà valleys, thus becoming among the major feudatories of the far western Liguria.
 The feudal expansion of the Ventimiglia was frowned upon by the Republic of Genoa, which aimed to establish its own political hegemony in the whole of Liguria, and for this reason the Genoese asked and obtained from the emperor Conrad III of Swabia the right to militarily attack the County, which was devastated and occupied in August 1140, despite the strenuous defense of its inhabitants.
 In 1146, Count Oberto (d.
-1152), eldest son of Otto and Lord of Ventimiglia, in order to regain possession of his other fiefs, was forced to recognize Genoa's jurisdiction over the city, and he swore allegiance to the Maritime Republic and became its consul.
+1152), eldest son of Otto and Lord of Ventimiglia, to regain possession of his other fiefs, was forced to recognize Genoa's jurisdiction over the city, and he swore allegiance to the Maritime Republic and became its consul.

 Ventimiglia became an autonomous municipality, and his family having lost part of its jurisdiction over it, Count Otto II (d. c.
 1200) recognized the political and administrative role of the local nobles who had formed associations called "compagne", and from then on the government of the city was governed by the consuls.
 The latter readmitted the members of the feudal family into the city, with Guido Guerra of the Counts of Ventimiglia (last known living in 1167), son of Oberto II.
 However, the balance that had been created with Guido Guerra was broken by his brother Otto, who clashed with the Ventimiglia consuls to reclaim the authority of his dynasty over the city: in 1184, the soldiers in the service of the Ligurian municipality besieged the castles of Roccabruna, Sant'Agnese and Dolceacqua, dominions of the Counts of Ventimiglia.
 The following year a truce was reached, with the surrender of the Count and the subsequent agreement stipulated between Otto and the consul Gandolfo Cassolo, on 8 September 1185, in which the former was obliged to definitively renounce his lordship over the city.